 I know it had to happen; I know the stage that was being set.

 With dinner over, these young men – feet washed and the taste of broken bread still lingering on their tongues – begin to argue about who might be the greatest among them.

 They are so caught up in their battle of pride that they fail to stop Judas, to even notice him, as he slips out the door to betray their beloved teacher.

-So, yes, these next few days weigh heavy on my heart every single Easter season.
+So, yes, these next few days weigh heavy on my heart each Easter season.

 And not just because of what took place on that Thursday, or that Friday, so long ago.. but because of how it illuminates my sinful nature, today.

-Because I have a tendency to not listen, not serve, not be humble, to want to be assured of greatness before I trust, to be self consumed.
+Because I have a tendency to not listen, not serve, not be humble.
+I want to be assured of greatness before I trust.
+I can be self-consumed.